gulam101/Python-Tutorial-1/README.md

 With a comment you are able to comment large pieces of code or explain what code does.
 It make it easy to understand and it is different from C#.

+In Python you can have Single-line and Multi-line comments.

+Example of Muti-line comments:

+"#" multiplying two variables
+a=1
+b=2
+c=a*B
+print(c) # print result

 Constraints: None

 What I learnt: Since I am new to Python ever small and unique feature of Python I need to know.
 So I learnt how to write a comment.
 This will come in handy and I also improved my knowledge on the Python IDE.